Gregor Peter Schmitz

 Gregor Peter Schmitz (born 1975) is a German journalist, lawyer, and author.
 Since May 2022, he has been the chairman of the editorial board of Stern.

 Career

-He graduated from Ludwig Maximilian University of Munich, University of Cambridge, Harvard Kennedy School, and University of Erfurt.
+He graduated from LMU Munich, University of Cambridge, Harvard Kennedy School, and University of Erfurt.

 Augsburger Allgemeine

 At the beginning of 2018, he succeeded Walter Roller as editor-in-chief of the Augsburger Allgemeine.

 At the end of 2018, a 100-member jury of the trade magazine Medium Magazin named him one of the "Journalists of the Year" (3rd place in the regional editor-in-chief category).
 The jury praised Schmitz for developing the Augsburger Allgemeine "remarkably quickly" and for regularly making headlines beyond Bavaria, such as with his talk evening with Chancellor Angela Merkel.

 In 2018, Schmitz was also nominated as "Newspaper Maker of the Year" at the Lead Awards, one of Germany's most prestigious media prizes.
 The jury stated that regional newspapers, which face the greatest journalistic challenges due to societal divisions, currently produce "the most remarkable publishing and editorial achievements."

 The Augsburger Allgemeine also won eight awards at the European Newspaper Awards that year.

 In June 2019, Schmitz was awarded the Theodor Wolff Prize, Germany's most prestigious newspaper award.
 Later that year, he also received a silver Lead Award as "Newspaper Maker of the Year."
 The jury praised the nominees' "service to democracy" and their pursuit of "a tolerant and enlightened society," noting that Schmitz demonstrated "how to make newspapers today" through research and headlines.

 At the end of 2019, Schmitz also placed second in the "Journalists of the Year" awards in one of the editor-in-chief categories.
 The 100-member jury of Medium Magazin praised him for making the Augsburger Allgemeine a nationally recognized regional newspaper with steadily increasing digital subscriptions.

 Also highlighted were the new conversation series "Augsburger Allgemeine Live," featuring high-profile guests such as Chancellor Angela Merkel, Green Party Chairman Robert Habeck, Siemens CEO Joe Kaeser, author Ferdinand von Schirach, TV presenters Anne Will and Markus Lanz, and entertainer Harald Schmidt, as well as Schmitz's morning newsletter "Sechsum6."
 The Augsburger Allgemeine was among the most cited newspapers in the country in 2018, 2019, and 2020.

 In February 2022, Schmitz left the Augsburger Allgemeine and joined RTL on April 1, 2022.